gkhtnk/MesCol/README.md

-# MesCal
+# MesCol

-MesCal is a handle class which provides communication for CS-1000 (KONICA MINOLTA).
+MesCol is a handle class which provides communication for CS-1000 (KONICA MINOLTA).
 This class is just a simple wrapper for COMMAND via RS-232.

 ## Usage